 The module implements specific methods for identifying and authenticating the different roles.
-The implementation consists of binding a role-based ACR to each service.
+The implementation consists of binding a identity-based ACR to each service.

-- All CSPs are entered into the cryptographic module encrypted except the card holder PIN (Level 2 mode of operation only). - A PIN ID represents the identity of the Card Holder. - The key ID of the XAUT key represents the identity of the Application Operator. - The key ID of the OP secure channel key represents the identity of the CSC. - The module provides the following distinct operator roles: Card Holder role, Application Operator role, and Card Security Controller role. - The applets provides role-based authentication: - The Card Holder is identified by a PIN ID and authenticated by the knowledge of a PIN - The CSC is identified by a key ID and authenticated via a GP secure channel mutual authentication protocol using the card manager/security domain key set that is composed of three TDES double length keys.
+- All CSPs are entered into the cryptographic module encrypted except the card holder PIN (and PUK during unblock with PUK). - A PIN ID represents the identity of the Card Holder. - The key ID of the XAUT key represents the identity of the Application Operator. - The key ID of the GP secure channel key represents the identity of the CSC. - The module provides the following distinct operator roles: Card Holder role, Application Operator role, and Card Security Controller role. - The applets provide identity-based authentication: - o The Card Holder is identified by a PIN ID and authenticated by the knowledge of a PIN - The CSC is identified by a key ID and authenticated via a GP secure channel mutual authentication protocol using the card manager/security domain key set that is composed of three TDES double length keys.
 Two keys are used to authenticate and MAC the command payload.
-A third key is used to wrap keys transported within the APDU command (Initialize Update and External Authenticate commands). - The Application Operator role is identified by a key ID and authenticated via AC external authenticate protocol using the application XAUT TDES key. - Cryptographic services are restricted to authenticated roles. - The role authentication methods (ACRs) for each service are set by the CSC during applet instantiation and can only be modified by the CSC. - When authentication of the role cannot be performed because the related key or PIN attributes are missing, the corresponding service must not be available. - The results of authentication must be set in transient memory and therefore cleared when the module is powered down. - Applet instance configuration may require the combined authentication of different roles to access a particular service.
+A third key is used to wrap keys transported within the APDU command (Initialize Update and External Authenticate commands). - The Application Operator role is identified by a key ID and authenticated via AC external authenticate protocol using the application XAUT TDES key.
+The PUK is also seen as a key with Key ID (=81h, this value is not used by applet PIV EP). - Cryptographic services are restricted to authenticated roles. - The role authentication methods (ACRs) for each service are set by the CSC during applet instantiation and can only be modified by the CSC. - When authentication of the role cannot be performed because the related key or PIN attributes are missing, the corresponding service must not be available. - The results of authentication must be set in transient memory and therefore cleared when the module is powered down. - Applet instance configuration may require the combined authentication of different roles to access a particular service.
 For instance the Application Operator, or the Cryptographic Officer, must both authenticate to access the Update Certificate / Static Buffer service.